-Used by developers as methods to easily bypass the authentication and run debugging, backdoors (known also as trapdoors) are exploited by cybercriminals to enter a system and take control.
+Developers generally use backdoors (known also as trapdoors) as methods to easily bypass the authentication and run debugging.
+Occasionally, cybercriminals may exploit them to enter a system and take control.
 Other than being just mistakes, backdoors may be the results of the action of separate software, installed on purpose by a third-party malware (via a trojan or a phishing attack).
 That’s the case of Back Orifice, one of the most famous backdoor installers and widely exploited by attackers all over the world.

 There are very few actions you can do as a user if a software contains backdoors in its code.
 Usually, similar vulnerabilities are fixed as soon as they are discovered and reported.
 The only advice we can provide here is to keep your software up to date.

 As one of the oldest ways to deceive the perception, selling something for what is not is evergreen in frauds.
 That’s why spyware is never presented for what they are but for everything that could look appealing or useful.

 A good example is malware presented as utility software on a malicious website.
 It pretends to speed up your device, clean your disk or even repair your system from catastrophic errors.